-In the first quarter of fiscal 2017, the Company adopted accounting guidance which affected the presentation in the statement of cash flows of excess tax benefits or deficiencies from the exercise of stock options as discussed in Note 15.
-The Company has elected to apply the amendments using a retrospective transition method for all periods presented and therefore the presentation of previously reported excess tax benefits on the Consolidated Statements of Cash Flows has been changed to conform to the presentation used in the current period.
-As a result, \$11.7 million and \$27.0 million of excess tax benefits related to share-based awards which were previously classified as cash flows from financing activities have been reclassified as cash flows from operating activities in the Consolidated Statement of Cash Flows for the years ended December 31, 2016, and December 26, 2015, respectively.
-Additionally, beginning in fiscal 2017, the Statement of Stockholders' Equity is no longer impacted by the excess tax benefits or deficiencies from the exercise of stock options.
+In the first quarter of fiscal 2017, the Company adopted accounting guidance which affected the presentation in the statement of cash flows of excess tax benefits or deficiencies from the exercise of stock options.
+The Company elected to apply the amendments using a retrospective transition method for all periods presented and therefore the presentation of previously reported excess tax benefits on the Consolidated Statements of Cash Flows has been changed to conform to the presentation used in the current period.
+As a result, \$11.7 million of excess tax benefits related to share-based awards which were previously classified as cash flows from financing activities have been reclassified as cash flows from operating activities in the Consolidated Statements of Cash Flows for the fiscal year ended December 31, 2016.
+Additionally, beginning in fiscal 2017, the Consolidated Statements of Stockholders' Equity are no longer impacted by the excess tax benefits or deficiencies from the exercise of stock options.